Buying an Existing Log Home?

 Photos and Description

-Second, the listing photos and description should be examined.
-There, you may be able to determine if:
+Second, examine the listing photos and description.
+There you may be able to determine if:

 • it appears to have been maintained inside and out